-This action should not be considered as normal, best practice for organization would be to encourage users to send email using the “Send on Behalf” functionality instead of “Send As”, whenever possible, to ensure full transparency and mitigate risk, whether is fishing or internal risks.
+This action should not be considered as normal, best practice for organization would be to encourage users to send email using the “Send on Behalf” functionality instead of “Send As”, whenever possible, to ensure full transparency and mitigate risk, whether is phishing or internal risks.

 “Send As” from an important user in the organization should be automatically investigation for privilege abuse or phishing attempts.

 If the action is considered as unusual, investigate if the user that performed the “Send As” action had other activities on the account that can be considered as suspicious.
-Here are a few examples:

 Check for any Office Protect events related to this user such as: